 - Molly Schultz Hafid (Moderator), Executive Director, Butler Family Fund

-2:55 PM-3:10 PM Phil Talk: How To Use Your Personal Power for Institutional Transformation
+2:55 PM: Phil Talk: How To Use Your Personal Power for Institutional Transformation

 Join your colleagues to turn learning into action in one of these workshops designed to support those in programming, operations, and leadership roles.

-Equitable and Inclusive Leadership: Monisha Kapila (ProInspire) will walk you through the hot-of-the-presses leadership framework that support individuals and organizations in identifying how their practices can create and sustain race equity experiences and outcomes within the social sector.
-Learn how to lead adaptive change, share power and decision-making, and shift operations to advance equity.
+Equitable and Inclusive Leadership: Bianca Anderson and Monisha Kapila (ProInspire) will walk you through their soon-to-be published Leadership Model for Race Equity Impact that supports individuals and organizations in identifying how their practices can create and sustain race equity experiences and outcomes within the social sector.
+Explore how understanding inequities, aligning values, centering relationships, and sense of identity are core values for leaders to advance equity.

 Philanthropy New York's Annual Meeting is open to members only and special guests.